 Figure 16.3.2.4-1: Network slice adaptation for VAL application

 1. The VAL client provides a new application requirement to the NSCE client, indicating a new service profile for the VAL application.
-This may be in the form of a change at the application QoS requirements, service operation change, or other application-related parameters.
+This may be in the form of a change at the application requirements, including application QoS requirements, location requirements, time window requirement, access type preference(e.g., 3GPP, non-3GPP or multi access) service operation change, or other application-related parameters.